arvados/rnaseq-cwl-training/lesson1/lesson1.md

 We will create a new git repository and import a library of existing tool definitions that will help us build our workflow.

-1. Select "Terminal->New terminal"

-2. Create a new git repository to hold our workflow with this command:
+Create a new git repository to hold our workflow with this command:

 ```
 git init rnaseq-cwl-training-exercises